-- If an arrow is embedded in the target beyond the nock and a referee cannot determine the value of that arrow, it will be considered a pass through, and will be re-shot.
+- If an arrow is embedded in the target beyond the nock, a judge must be called and the arrow should not be touched.
+If the arrow is touched before the judge arrives, then the arrow is not scored.
+If a judge cannot determine the value of that arrow, it will be considered a pass through, and will be re-shot.
 NO ARROWS WILL BE PUSHED BACK.

 - Each competitor must complete and sign his own scorecard.
 Both scorers must also sign it.
 When there is a difference on the two cards, the lowest score must be taken.
+All score cards must be turned in within one hour of final end.
 ANY ARCHER TURNING IN AN INCORRECT SCORE CARD WILL BE SUBJECT TO DISQUALIFICATION.

 Smoking is Prohibited in the Shooting Halls.
 Smoking Allowed in Designated Areas Only.
 Please Obey all No Smoking Signs.

 The National Field Archery Association Foundation (NFAAF), host of The Vegas Shoot, has implemented a doping policy for 2017 and beyond.
 All Championship Compound Open, Championship Compound Female, Championship Recurve Male & Championship Recurve Female participants may be subject to testing in accordance with the World Anti-Doping Code and the World Archery Anti-Doping Rules.
 Failure to comply with the Anti-Doping rules shall result in disqualification and forfeiture of any cash prizes.